walstromowen/shackle-breaker/README.md

 * convert enemies and characters to shared entitiy class
 * Prevent Party switching during certain encounters
 * Character Specific decisions during encounters
+* Refactor attacks and Weapon Scaling

 # Bugs
 * Image Flashing
-* mini Menu appears on level up and transisiton screens
+* Item mini Menu appears on level up and transisiton screens
 * canvas player icon not loading on start up.
 * Enemy Status Icons still appear on next enemies ocasionally
 * Items are used up upon choosing move not upon using item.
 * Recurperate and channel acasionally giving going over max limit
 * Shiphon not doing damage
-* Switching combatants cause bug when switching occurs first
+* Switching combatants causes health bar to be bigger than max when switching to animal
+* Select new combatant button loads faster than battle buttons when new combatant has status effects

 # MISC notes
 * Enemy Level ups disstribute 16 points between stats